-Sending a child to college can be a challenging and stressful time in a parent's life.
+Sending your student to college can be a challenging and stressful time in a parent's life.
 While at Western Michigan University, your son or daughter will encounter many opportunities to become involved outside of his or her classroom experience.
-In fact, nearly 70% of an undergraduate's college career is spent outside the classroom!
+In fact, approximately 80% of an undergraduate's college career is spent outside the classroom!
 It is important that you, the parent, be educated about the enriching experience that your son or daughter will find by being involved in a fraternity or sorority at Western.
 Should you ever have questions or concerns about your son or daughter's pursuit of membership in a fraternity or sorority, or about his or her experience as a member, please call or e-mail a Fraternity & Sorority Life staff member.

 What is being involved in a fraternity or sorority all about?